ezztherose/Blog/content/posts/Data_and_Society_quiz.md

 - [ ] The increasingly distributed role of individuals, the community and governments. when it comes to questions and concerns about digital data use.

 ## References
 - Beaulieu, A., & Leonelli, S. (2021).
 Data and society.
 A critical introduction.
 Sage.
 Available as a preprint at https://ore.exeter.ac.uk/repository/bitstream/handle/10871/127993/Data%20and%20Society_Pre print.pdf?sequence=2 (selected chapters).
-[Available online in the Course Reading Collection].

 - Bowker, G.C., & Star, S.L.
 (2000).
 Sorting things out: Classification and its consequences.
 Cambridge, MA: MIT Press (Chapter 6 "The Case of Race Classification and Reclassification Under Apartheid, pp. 195-225).
 [Available online in the Course Reading Collection].